izikeros/blog/content/posts/posts/2019/2019-01-05-how-to-organize-data-science-project.md

 ---
-Title: How to organize Data Science project based on Jupyter notebook
+Category: Howto
 Date: '2019-01-05'
+Image: /images/head/books.jpg
-Modified: 2023-01-19
+Modified: '2023-01-19'
 Start: '2019-01-05'
-Tags: jupyter, python, notebook, howto, machine learning, best practices, project management
-Category: Howto
-Image:  /images/head/books.jpg
+Status: published
 Summary: Having several notebook-based projects behind you might result in a mess in the projects directory.
 Organize your Data Science project based on Jupyter notebooks in a way that one can navigate through it.
 Especially that "the one" will be most probably you in a few months time.
-To achieve that: keep your projects directory clean, name the project in a descriptive way and take care of the internal structure of the project.
+To achieve that, keep your projects directory clean, name the project in a descriptive way and take care of the internal structure of the project.
-Status: published
+Tags: jupyter, python, notebook, howto, machine learning, best practices, project management
+Title: How to Organize Data Science Project Based on Jupyter Notebook
+banner: /images/head/books.jpg
 ---

 In this blog post, I will share the way to organize your Data Science project based on Jupyter notebooks in a way that one can navigate through it.
 Especially that "the one" will be most probably you in a few months' time.
 So be nice to yourselves and organize your project in a rational structure rather than spontaneous chaos.